vishalmodagekar/Mercedes-Benz-Greener-Manufacturing/README.md

 # Mercedes-Benz-Greener-Manufacturing
-The .csv file contains the predictions on test data while the .html file contains the detailed solution for Kaggle competition [Mercedes-Benz Greener Manufacturing](https://www.kaggle.com/c/mercedes-benz-greener-manufacturing).
+The .csv file contains the predictions on test data while the .rar file contains the detailed solution for Kaggle competition [Mercedes-Benz Greener Manufacturing](https://www.kaggle.com/c/mercedes-benz-greener-manufacturing).